-This Aquatic Post-Rehabilitation for general populations program is designed to give a comprehensive overview of exercises suitable for a general population recovering from injury, replacement surgery, and other debilitating conditions that prevent them from enjoying full mobility with daily living.
-In other words, this program is for less fit population as compare to the aquatic rehabilitation Athletic program.
+This Aquatic Rehabilitation for General Populations is designed to give a comprehensive overview of exercises suitable for a general population recovering from injury, replacement surgery, and other debilitating conditions that prevent them from enjoying full mobility with daily living.
+In other words, this program is for less fit population as compared to WaterART’s Aquatic Rehabilitation Athletic Populations.

-In order to gain the most out of this program and become successful, the following are required:
+In order to gain the most out of this program and become successful, the following is highly recommended:

-- Hold one of the following certifications: Registered Kin, Registered PT, RT, OT, AT or PTA.
+- Unless candidate holds one of the following certifications: Registered Kin, Registered PT, RT, OT, AT or PTA.